SubhadeepDhar17/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-Random Quote Generator using React made with both JS and TS and styled with SCSS and CSS
+Random Quote Generator using React and TS and styled with CSS.